 1. Purchase Quality Hair Extensions To Make Your Weave Last Longer

 Sub-quality hair extensions will shed quickly, creating a less than spectacular looking weave.
-Quality extensions are hair extensions made with 100% virgin hair that has been properly cleaned and prepared.
+Quality extensions are hair extensions made with 100% virgin hair that have been properly cleaned and prepared.
 In general, they have not been treated with chemicals or hair coloring.

 2. To Make Your Weave Last Longer, Consider Wearing A Net